Am I Forced to Use My Company’s Doctor?

 The other side takes advantage of workers’ lack of knowledge in this arena, not to mention their vulnerability.

 “When you have a work injury, it’s an adversarial claim against the person who pays your paycheck, so you don’t want to make any waves or rock any boats.
-There’s an assumption that the insurance adjustor is like when you get in a car accident, but it’s not.
-So, early on, usually an injured worker wants to get better and return to work, so is trusting and compliant,” Atkinson says.
+There’s an assumption that the insurance adjuster is like when you get in a car accident, but it’s not.
+So, early on, usually an injured worker wants to get better and return to work, so they are trusting and compliant,” Atkinson says.

 Don’t let your employer or their insurance direct you to a certain clinic, doctor, or QRC.
 If they do that, it’s also possible that they’ll ask you to sign an authorization allowing the QRC to communicate directly with the doctor.

 “If you’re injured, just call us,” Atkinson says.
-“We’ll tell you what work comp is, give you a little primer of what to expect and the red flags to look out for.
+“We’ll tell you what work comp is, give you a little primer of what to expect, and the red flags to look out for.
 Work comp is always free; we never charge a retainer.”
-Fees are covered by the insurance company when the case settles.
+The insurance company covers the fees when the case settles.

 Was this helpful?